We know that recent events have opened the door for this digital age to become even more prominent.

 - Entrepreneurial in spirit

-When filling this role and others such as the Marketing Coordinator and the PCR, make sure you seek out those who are patient care advocates and are vetted through an established hiring/onboarding system, such as our 5 Phase Hiring Process.
+When filling this role and others such as the Marketing Coordinator and the Patient Care Rep, make sure you seek out those who are patient care advocates and are vetted through an established hiring/onboarding system, such as our 5 Phase Hiring Process.

 3D) Systems of Operation (SOPs)